ViNN280801/client-server_boost.asio/README.md

 mingw32-make
 ```

+Note: In this command, I use 2 dots (..) to specify the previous folder.
+Because, I created in the project folder the folder with name 'build', and then executed commands above from this folder.

 ## CMakeLists

 How it was said earlier, CMake version 3.25 required, 1 line of CMakeLists.txt is warns about it.